-According to KP Buteyko, dysfunctional breathing is implicated in over 200 different chronic diseases.
+According to KP Buteyko, dysfunctional breathing is implicated in many different chronic diseases.
 Through research and clinical practice, he found that symptoms reduced as breathing is normalised.

 Though most people may think of it as a poison, carbon dioxide may, in fact, be the “breath of life”.

 The Buteyko Institute Method of breathing retraining: what you should expect

 A minimum of five sessions (60 – 90 minutes) within a ten-day period, this may include four initial consecutive sessions of 60 – 90 minutes and two follow-up sessions within six weeks of the commencement of the programme.